gterren/multiple_cloud_dection_and_segmentation/README.md

 ## Velocity Vectors

 Implementations of different optical flow algorithms are in file lib_motion_vector.py.
 These include: Pyramidal Lucas-Kanade, Weithed Lucas-Kanade, Pyramidal Weighted Lucas-Kanade, Cross-Correlation, Normalized Cross-Correlation, Honk-Schunk and more...
+See also https://arxiv.org/pdf/2011.12401.pdf for further information about how to cross-validate the parameters how the different motion vector methods.

 ## Dataset